Qwertyblob/tp/docs/UserGuide.md

   * `deletec`
   * `redo`
   * `clear`
 * On successful execution, a success message stating what the undone action was will be shown to the user.
+An error message will show if there are no actions to undo.
   * e.g. Undoing an `add` command: <br>
   "Undo successful! <br>
   (Undo: New person added: Name: John Doe; Role: Student; ID: S0000006; Phone: 98765431; Email: johnd@example.com; Address: 123, Clementi Rd, 123465; Tags: )"